 DIRECTOR OF COMMUNICATIONS & PROGRAM DEVELOPMENT

-As Director of Communications and Program Development, JohnCarl works with Institute staff to bring the mission, vision, and values to life, by telling the important stories of Nebraskan’s children and families, as well as giving voice to the data collection conducted on policy issues on the minds of Nebraskans.
+As Director of Communications and Program Development, JohnCarl works with Institute staff to bring the mission, vision, and values to life, by telling the important stories of Nebraska’s children and families, as well as giving voice to the data collection conducted on policy issues important to Nebraskans.

-JohnCarl holds a dual Bachelors of Arts from Hastings College in Political Science and Psychology, and Masters in Public Administration, Nonprofit Management from the University of Nebraska at Omaha.
-He previously served as a Program Coordinator for Heartland Family Service.
+JohnCarl holds a dual Bachelors of Arts from Hastings College in Political Science and Psychology, as well as a masters in Public Administration, Nonprofit Management from the University of Nebraska at Omaha.
+They previous served as a Program Coordinator for Heartland Family Service.

 Outside of professional commitments, JohnCarl serves as a member of the Board of Directors for GLSEN Omaha, and creates national impact through their role as a senior member of GLSEN’s National Advisory Council.
 GLSEN seeks to create safe, healthy, inclusive, and affirming school communities for ALL students, including LGBTQ+ students.
-JohnCarl is Co-Chair of the Mayor’s LGBTQ+ Advisory Board, a member of Young Jewish Omaha, and volunteers with the Institute of Holocaust Education.
-They are also a recipient of the Omaha Jaycees’ Ten Outstanding Young Omahans Award, 2018.
+JohnCarl is Co-Chair of the Omaha Mayor’s LGBTQ+ Advisory Board, a member of Young Jewish Omaha, and serves on the Nebraska Institute for Holocaust Education Governance Council.
+They are also a recipient of the Omaha Jaycees’ Ten Outstanding Young Omahans Award (TOYO), 2018.